RasaHQ/medicare_locator/README.md

 ## More about the Medicare Locator demo bot
-There are some custom actions that require connections to external services, specifically `FindHospital` and `FindHealthCareAddress`.
+There are some custom actions that require connections to external services, specifically `FacilityForm` and `FindHealthCareAddress`.
 These two actions connect to Medicare APIs.
 These APIs do not require tokens or any form of authentication.

 For more information about Medicare APIs please visit [data.medicare.gov](https://data.medicare.gov/)